 According to the American Academy of Oral Medicine, MRG occurs more often in men, ages 30 to 50.
 However, anyone can have it, and around 1 percent of the total population is affected.
 MRG is a smooth, dark pink or red, flat area near the back of your tongue.
 Your tongue gets this appearance when it's missing filiform papillae, small bumps formed by mucous membrane cells that make up your tongue's surface.
 Filiform papillae are the only papillae that don't have taste buds, so this shouldn't affect your ability to enjoy food.
 The shape this condition takes is usually abstract and asymmetrical.

 Median rhomboid glossitis is often asymptomatic, meaning you may not notice you have it at all until a dental professional diagnoses you during a routine care assessment.
 There is rarely soreness or pain associated with this condition, and it's not contagious.
 However, some people experience a burning sensation when they eat.

 According to a review published by the Journal of Patient-Centered Research and Reviews, about 100 identified fungi species can be found in the human mouth.
 Most of them don’t cause problems unless there are irregularities.

 MRG is believed to be caused by a chronic fungal infection related to the candida group of microorganisms.
 The fungus Candida lives in most people’s mouths and digestive systems of healthy individuals in low numbers, but it can cause fungal infections when they multiply.

 According to the National Health Service (NHS), MRG occurs more often in the following types of patients:

 - People with diabetes and people with another immunocompromising disease

-- Patients undergoing antibiotic, steroid or chemotherapy treatments
+- People undergoing antibiotic, steroid, or chemotherapy treatments

 - Denture wearers, especially if they don't take their dentures out before bedtime